mdn/content/README.md

 If you need to do some work that requires changes to more than one file, like moving one or more documents, the GitHub UI is not very efficient.
-You'd have to make a separate pull-request for every page you want to change.
+You'd have to make a separate pull request for every page you want to change.
 Instead, you're going to have to use `git` or one of the other `git`-based approaches like the [GitHub Desktop](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/github-desktop).